usersolidity/Frontend-Momentape/README.md

 ## Acknowledgements
 Give credit here.
-- This project was inspired by...
+- This project was inspired by all the content creators in the world :)
-- This project was based on [this tutorial](https://www.example.com).
+- This project is online on [website](https://momentape.eth.limo/).
-- Many thanks to...
+- Many thanks to all the team, ETHGLobal for the organization and all the sponsors.

 ## Contact